-1 So in original.
+&lt;sup>1So in original.
 Probably should be "of".

-- "(I) Black Americans.
+"(I) Black Americans.

 - "(II) Hispanic Americans.

-- "(III) Native Americans. "(IV) Asian Americans.
+- $^{\prime\prime}(\mathrm{III})$ Native Americans. $^{\prime\prime}(\mathrm{IV})$ Asian Americans.

 - "(V) Women.

-- "(VI) Disabled Americans. - "(ii) The presumption established by clause (i) may be rebutted with respect to a particular business concern if it is reasonably established that the individual or individuals referred to in that clause with respect to that business concern are not experiencing impediments to establishing or developing such concern as a result of the individual's identification as a member of a group specified in that clause. - "(C) The following institutions are presumed to be disadvantaged business concerns for purposes of subsection (a): - "(i) Historically black colleges and universities, and colleges and universities having a student body in which 40 percent of the students are Hispanic. - "(ii) Minority institutions (as that term is defined by the Secretary of Education pursuant to the General Education Provision Act (20 U.S.C.
-1221 et - "(iii) Private and voluntary organizations controlled by individuals who are socially and economically disadvantaged. - "(D) A joint venture may be considered to be a disadvantaged business concern under subsection (a), notwithstanding the size of such joint venture, if- - "(i) a party to the joint venture is a disadvantaged business concern; and - "(ii) that party owns at least 51 percent of the ioint venture.
+- "(VI) Disabled Americans.

+"(ii) The presumption established by clause (i) may be rebutted with respect to a particular business concern if it is reasonably established that the individual or individuals referred to in that clause with respect to that business concern are not experiencing impediments to establishing or developing such concern as a result of the individual's identification as a member of a group specified in that clause.

+"(C) The following institutions are presumed to be disadvantaged business concerns for purposes of subsection (a):

+"(i) Historically black colleges and universities, and colleges and universities having a student body in which 40 percent of the students are Hispanic.

+"(ii) Minority institutions (as that term is defined by the Secretary of Education pursuant to the General Education Provision Act (20 U.S.C.
+1221 et seq.)).

+"(iii) Private and voluntary organizations controlled by individuals who are socially and economically disadvantaged.

+"(D) A joint venture may be considered to be a disadvantaged business concern under subsection (a), notwithstanding the size of such joint venture, if-

+"(i) a party to the joint venture is a disadvantaged business concern; and

+"(ii) that party owns at least 51 percent of the joint venture.